 Jobs for business rule tasks are not processed by Zeebe itself.
 To process them, you must provide a job worker.

-A business rule task must define a job type.
+A business rule task must define a job type the same way as a service task does.
 This specifies the type of job workers should subscribe to (e.g. DMN).

 Use task headers to pass static parameters to the job worker (e.g. the key of the decision to evaluate).

 Take a look at the Zeebe DMN Worker.
-It's a community extension providing a job worker to evaluate DMN decisions.
+This is a community extension providing a job worker to evaluate DMN decisions.
 You can run it, or use it as a blueprint for your own job worker.

 A business rule task with a custom header: